AI4Bharat/IndicNLP-Transliteration/docs/about.md

-# About
+# **About**

-The main goal of this project is to create open source input tools for under-represented languages in India.
-It started as part of
-[**Google's AI for Social Good**](https://india.googleblog.com/2020/02/applying-ai-to-big-problemssix-research.html) initiative, in collaboration with [**Story Weaver**](https://storyweaver.org.in/about) a non-profit working towards  foundational literary education for children, inorder to create better tools for content creation.
+Indian transliteration by AI4Bharat started in collaboration with [**Story Weaver**](https://storyweaver.org.in/about) a non-profit working towards  foundational literary education for children, supported by
+[**Google's AI for Social Good**](https://india.googleblog.com/2020/02/applying-ai-to-big-problemssix-research.html) initiative, inorder to create better tools for content creation.

+---

-# Members
+# Maintainers

 <table>
   <tr>